The French Connection (film): Plot

 Charnier drives to an old factory on Wards Island, where Boca's brother Lou works, to meet Weinstock and deliver the drugs.
 After Charnier has the rocker panel covers removed, Weinstock's chemist tests one of the bags and confirms its quality.
 Charnier removes the drugs and hides the money inside the rocker panels of another car purchased at a junk car auction, which he plans to take back to France.
 Charnier and Sal drive off in the Lincoln, but a large contingent of police led by Popeye blocks their path.
-The police chase the Lincoln back to the factory, where Boca is killed during a shootout.
+The police chase the Lincoln back to the factory, where Boca is killed by Cloudy during a shootout.
 Most of the other criminals surrender.
 Charnier escapes into a nearby abandoned bakery with Popeye and Cloudy in pursuit.
 Popeye sees a shadowy figure in the distance and opens fire too late to heed a warning, killing Mulderig.
 Undaunted, he tells Cloudy he will get Charnier.
 He reloads his gun and runs into another room.
 A single gunshot is heard.

-Title cards describe various characters' fates: Weinstock was indicted, but his case was dismissed for "lack of proper evidence"; Angie Boca received a suspended sentence for an unspecified misdemeanor; Lou Boca received a reduced sentence; Devereaux served four years in a federal penitentiary for conspiracy; Charnier was never caught and is believed to be back in France.
-Popeye and Cloudy were transferred out of the narcotics division and reassigned.
+Title cards describe various characters' fates: Weinstock was indicted, but his case was dismissed for "lack of proper evidence"; Angie Boca received a suspended sentence for a misdemeanor; Lou Boca received a reduced sentence for conspiracy and possession of narcotics; Devereaux served four years in a federal penitentiary for conspiracy; Charnier was never caught and is believed to be living in France.
+Popeye and Cloudy were transferred out of the Narcotics Bureau and reassigned.